silvercart/customhtmlform/docs/en/1-How-to-implement-a-CustomHtmlForm.md

 	    $this->registerCustomHtmlForm('OurContactForm', new ContactForm($this));
 	}

-And last but not least the form must be called in the controller's template:
+Last but not least, the form must be called in the controller's template:

 	:::php
 	$InsertCustomHtmlForm(OurContactForm)